Restructuring Compensation Services - Bankruptcies, Reorganizations & Other Financially Distressed Transactions

 NFPCC served as the expert in defense of the objections and ultimately the court approved the programs.
 The company subsequently succeeded in the asset sale, over-achieving the targeted sales proceeds goal.
 Executives and employees were paid their incentives and marginal voluntary turnover occurred over the period.

 Upon entering Chapter 11, the equity value of executives and employees of the Debtor is eliminated, oftentimes resulting in millions of dollars of lost wealth.
-In addition, when no equity is held by employees of the company, no executive-shareholder alignment exists, creating potentially hazardous situations for new investors.
+In addition, when employees of the company hold no equity, no executive-shareholder alignment exists, creating potentially hazardous situations for new investors.

 - Participation level;